 What do your dashboard insights say?

 Your dashboard’s data holds the key to some important clues about your power usage and patterns.
-The ‘Analyse’ tab is a treasure trove of tidbits and can even help you identify appliances in your home that might be using more power than they should be.
+The ‘Analyse’ tab (or the ‘Usage’ tab on your app) is a treasure trove of tidbits and can even help you identify appliances in your home that might be using more power than they should be.

 How so?
 When your household is asleep and all appliances are switched off, it makes sense that you should be using very little power.
 We sometimes see customers with higher usage overnight or during the day when nobody is home, and that can indicate an issue with your hot water cylinder or other appliances that’s inflating your power bills.

-Our easy-to-understand dashboard illustrates when you use power and how much, so it’s a good idea to check your Analyse tab frequently to make sure your appliances aren’t having a party at home without you.
+Our easy-to-understand dashboard and app illustrates when you use power and how much, so it’s a good idea to check your data frequently to make sure your appliances aren’t having a party at home without you.

 Are your appliances safe to use?

 Before you switch on those appliances that have sat idle since last winter, do a quick check to make sure they’re safe and ready for use.
 That includes things like electric blankets, dryers, heaters, heat pumps and dehumidifiers, as well as any power boards to make sure they’re not overloaded or faulty.

 As a standard practice, regularly clean out the lint filters on your dryer and your dehumidifiers (these have been known to cause house fires), as well as the filters on your heat pump, which, aside from keeping your air cleaner, will help keep it working efficiently.

 Most electricians offer a service to check electric blankets and other appliances around your home for a reasonable price (usually between $7 - $15 per electric blanket), and a number of local fire brigades also hold special events where you can take your electric blanket in and have it checked for free.

 Fire and Emergency NZ also have some valuable information to help you keep your whānau happy and healthy this winter - check it out.